 Connecting Leeds Bradford Airport: Link Route (road)External link

 What happens next

-In early 2019 we are going to be consulting on the three road proposals with more detail and on the new parkway station.
+We are currently consulting on the three road proposals with more detail and on the new parkway stationExternal link.
 The road options will be the same but we will be asking for feedback as a lot more technical and design details have been added.
 Your feedback will guide the future development of the scheme.
 We will be hosting several consultation events throughout the Leeds district (and wider area).
 The Phase 1 Consultation report is being finalised and will be published when the next round of consultation opens.

 There are also plans to create a Leeds Bradford Airport employment hub north of the airport.
 Consisting of around 36 hectares of land, the hub will attract investment from business, add up to £3.3 billion to Leeds’ economy and create over 10,000 jobs by 2030.